arowM/elm-reference/README.md

 * `this` means focused value (`x = arr[1]` in the previous JS example)
 * `root` means root value (`arr` in the previous JS example)

-The core data type of `Reference` is `Reference this root`, which can be created by prividing `this` value and function to specify how `root` depends on the `this` value.
+The core data type of `Reference` is `Reference this root`, which can be created by providing `this` value and function to specify how `root` depends on the `this` value.

 ```elm
 fromRecord : { this : a, rootWith : a -> root } -> Reference a root